marcluque/Hydra/README.md

                 .build();
 ```

-This is an easy to understand example of how to create a client socket.
+This is an easy-to-understand example of how to create a client socket.
 In order to make the packet system work, you have to register your created packets and listeners.
 For detailed information on how to do that and examples see the [client example](https://github.com/marcluque/Hydra/tree/master/example/src/main/java/de/marcluque/hydra/example/client).